Category Archives: Senior Life Style

 Big problem for new retirees

-problem for new retireesInitially your really busy catching up on all of the things you have been ignoring or delaying until your retirement.
-You knew that there would be time for these things once you finished work so you put them off.
-Many retirees find themselves very busy during the first few months or even the first year, but then something happens.
-It is the typical Big problem for new retirees.
-Initially they enjoy sleeping in, they get to travel on their schedule and there is a lot less stress in their lives.
-This new found freedom is actually pretty nice.
-But over time they run out of things to do around the house.
-Travel budgets get depleted and while it is nice to sleep in, you have the rest of the day to fill!
+problem for new retireesInitially, you’re really busy catching up on all of the things you have been ignoring or delaying until your retirement.
+You knew that there would be time for these things once you finished work, so you put them off.
+Many retirees find themselves very busy during the first few months or even the first year, but something happens.
+It is a typical big problem for new retirees.
+Initially, they enjoy sleeping in, they get to travel on their schedule, and there is much less stress.
+This newfound freedom is pretty nice.
+But they run out of things to do around the house over time.
+Travel budgets get depleted, and while it is nice to sleep in, you have the rest of the day to fill!

 Big problem for new retirees – Boredom

-For more senior life style ideas and topics, click here.
+For more senior lifestyle ideas and topics, click here.